huangjien/writer/README.md

 ```

 - The app attaches this token automatically for AI calls and health checks; if a session exists but no token is present, it refreshes the session before retrying.
-- The backend verifies this token via Supabase (`/auth/verify`).
+- The backend verifies this token via the auth service (`/auth/verify`).
 Requests without a token or with an invalid token receive `401 Unauthorized`.
 Premium-only routes return `403 Forbidden` for non-premium users.

 ### Gated endpoints
 - `POST /agents/qa` requires authentication.